-Next to each sweetener’s name, you will see “GI” and then a number.
+Beside each sweetener’s name, you will see “GI” and then a number.
 This refers to the Glycemic Index, which measures how much your blood sugar is raised by a certain food.
 Many sweeteners are 0 GI, meaning they don’t raise blood sugar.
-The base-line is insulin, which measures up at 100.
+The baseline is insulin, which measures up at 100.
 Typically you want to use the sweeteners that are lowest in GI, but may find it more beneficial (taste wise) to use a mixture.

 Stevia – GI: 0

-Stevia is an herb that is commonly known as the sugar leaf.
+Stevia is a herb that is commonly known as the sugar leaf.
 The completely nutrient-free extract has grown tremendously in popularity over the last few years and is used very commonly now.